-The most common reasons for knee revision are:
+The most common reasons people for knee revision are:

-Video: A step-by-step animation of a knee revision procedure
+Video: View a step-by-step animation of a knee revision procedure

 Read an in-depth discussion on frequently asked questions about revision total knee replacement.

 Learn more about the services you’re paying for so that you can prevent avoidable costs and setbacks.